 I get a few questions a week about what the Dodge family uses on our skin, so I am happy to share our “recipe” for my Whipped Tallow Body Butter!
-This homemade skin care mix is what we use for diaper rashes, food allergy-related eczema flare ups, wrinkle and eye cream, face and body lotion, and even as an essential oil dilution carrier oil.
+This homemade skin care mix can be used for diaper changes, sensitive skin, wrinkle and eye cream, face and body lotion, and even as an essential oil dilution carrier oil.

 Yes, I said “tallow,” as in beef fat.
 Before you go running, there are a few things you should know!